bikeonastick/searchonastick/README.md

 README.md              # this file (how meta)
-Rakefile               # like a Makefile, but ruby benchmark              # empty directory for benchmark to write CSV file bin                    # contains top level script img                    # images in case README.md needs illustrations index_files            # empty directory to keep index files if you use -k lib                    # FIND BUSINESS LOGIC HERE
+Rakefile               # like a Makefile, but ruby benchmark              # empty directory for benchmark to write CSV file bin                    # contains top level scripts img                    # images in case README.md needs illustrations index_files            # empty directory to keep index files if you use -k lib                    # FIND BUSINESS LOGIC HERE